-The college's full-time Student Services team closely monitor the academic performance of Bradford students and assist students with any issue related to managing their study and workload.
-Student Services can also help students to find out more about the pathway to their chosen career and help students with applications for universities nationwide.
+The College's full-time Student Services team closely monitors the academic performance of Bradford students and assists students with any issue related to managing their study and workload.
+Student Services can also help students to find out more about the pathway to their chosen career.